ConradKhakhria/Computer-Algebra/README.md

 A computer algebra library written in Lisp

 This library includes functions for
-- differentiation
+- Symbolic Differentiation
-- numerical methods (currently buggy)
+- Numerical Methods
-- polynomial manipulation
+- Polynomial Manipulation
-- rearranging equations
+- Rearranging Equations